Async Reconciliation in Kubernetes

 sleep(interval)

-The key insight: instead of trying to execute a perfect sequence of operations (create this, then that, handle this failure), you just keep nudging reality toward the goal.
+The key insight isn’t the loop itself - it’s what the loop implies about failure handling.
+Instead of trying to execute a perfect sequence of operations (create this, then that, handle this error, retry that), you just keep nudging reality toward the goal.
 If something fails, the next loop iteration will try again.
 If state drifts, the loop will notice and fix it.
+You don’t need to enumerate every failure mode because the reconciliation handles them all the same way: notice the gap, try to close it.